Frack Free Denton

 Vote under attack: take action

-Within 24 hours of the ban passing, lawsuits were filed and legislators were writing bills.
+Within 24 hours of the ban passing, lawsuits were filed and legislators were writing bills to outlaw the ban.
 Texas Rep. Phil King, self-proclaimed enemy of “big government”, now wants to prevent Texas communities from deciding when, where, or even if they want to allow fracking.

 Want to do more?
 Pledge your support by donating to defend the ban here.